igorek17000/Ender-2-Pro-BTT-V3/README.md

 # Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3
 # Download Marlin-bugfix-2.1.x.zip Separately From This Directory, Or It Will NOT Compile Correctly.
+Step 1: Click on Marlin Source Code Zip Folder

+Step 2: Click on Marlin-bugfix-2.1.x.zip file

+Step 3: Click on Download or View Raw and the Zip file will download.

+# Additional Options and Information

 Use the Pre-Compiled firmware in the main branch to upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 and

 TFT35-E3-v3 Touch Screen Display / Classic Marlin Dislay.
-You will need to purchase items listed below in order to do this upgrade.
+You will need to purchase items listed at the bottom in order to do this upgrade.

 Or download a copy of Marlin-bugfix-2.1.x from the main Marlin firmware branch: https://github.com/MarlinFirmware/Marlin